junqi-lu/vim-config/README.md

 ## Purpose

-Facilitate the seamless transition to a new environment by configuring vim with a single command.
+Facilitate the seamless transition to a new environment by configuring vim with simple commands.

 ## Usage